ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 #### Google Workspace

 {{GOOGLE-WORKSPACE-TXT}} asks the user to sign in with their administrative account and obtain their token as part of the setup process for Google Workspace.
 The verification token is a 68-character string that begins with "google-site-verification=", followed by 43 characters.
 Google recommends a TTL of 3600 seconds.
 The owner name of the TXT record is the domain or subdomain name being verified.

+#### The AT Protocol

+The Authenticated Transfer (AT) Protocol supports DNS TXT records for resolving social media "handles" (human-readable identifiers) to the user's persistent account identifier {{ATPROTO-TXT}}.
+For example, this is how the handle `bsky.app` would be resolved:

+    _atproto.bsky.app.
+IN  TXT "did=did:plc:z72i7hdynmk6r22z27h6tvur"

 #### GitHub {#github}